-- Medical Help: A few dispensaries are there in Kalpa, however, a well-equipped hospital is situated in Reckong Peo.
+- Medical Help: A few dispensaries are there in Kalpa.
+However, a well-equipped hospital is situated in Reckong Peo.

 - Mobile Connectivity: Great phone connectivity, no matter what network you’re on.
-In terms of internet, you’ll easily receive 3G/4G signals throughout the town and Reckong Peo.
+In terms of the internet, you’ll easily receive 3G/4G signals throughout the town and Reckong Peo.

 - Clothes to Carry: No matter the time of the year, Kalpa is always chilly.
-It is advisable to carry warm clothes, and depending on the activities you take on, it would make sense to also have waterproof shoes or hiking boots or gloves etc. Especially if you’re planning on trekking the Kinner Kailash range then do ensure that you carry enough necessities.
+It is advisable to carry warm clothes, and depending on the activities you take on, it would make sense also to have waterproof shoes or hiking boots or gloves, etc. Especially if you’re planning on trekking the Kinner Kailash range then do ensure that you carry enough necessities.

 Still, need a reason to visit Kalpa?

 A secluded, untouched place which beckons you to calm down, Kalpa surely will not disappoint.
-Magical views all around, each angle your look out on will be a picture perfect postcard.
+Magical views all around, each angle your lookout on will be a picture-perfect postcard.

-Something for everyone, Kalpa ensure you get exactly what you’re looking for in your travel!
+Something for everyone, Kalpa ensures you get what you’re looking for in your travel!
 Need to relax and unwind?
 Just look out at the views!
 Looking for thrilling adventures?
 Go to nearby treks!
 Want to explore the Himachali history?
 Venture into the village life!
 Wanting to connect with nature?
 Look no further!

-Give Kalpa a chance to not be a transit town anymore, and it will become a cherished memory for a lifetime, I can guarantee!
+Give Kalpa a chance not to be a transit town anymore, and it will become a cherished memory for a lifetime, I can guarantee!
 The views of Kinner Kailash will stay with you for a very long time to come.